MARN-5895/Website/assignments/03/README.md

 And you can verify on Github that your fork is up-to-date with the original upstream repository (hosted on Cesar's Github profile).

 Congratulations!
 You just helped Cesar improve the course content.
 Whenever you identify a few typos or any poorly written section in the course material, please feel free to submit a PR.
-That would be very much appreciated. *Remember to always update your fork and local repositories first with `git fetch upstream` and `git rebase upstream/main`, because the MARN-5895 Github repository is updated almost daily during the semester.*
+That would be very much appreciated. *Before making changes to the course Web site, remember to update your fork and local repositories  with `git fetch upstream` and `git rebase upstream/main`, because the MARN-5895 Github repository is updated almost daily during the semester, outdating your fork.*